llatseattle/cpprestsdk_boringssl/README.md

 grpc requires boringssl.
 If there is a project which needs both cpprestsdk and grpc, then it is hard to build with bazel.
 This project gives a demo of how to make that work.

-Even through no cpprestsdk + grpc joint project is given.
+Even through no cpprestsdk + grpc joint project is not given.
 But this WORKSPACE is configured such that it will work.
 You can check with following two seperate tests:

 1. bazel run http:wss_test